kartik87777/Flora_Classification_using_CNN/README.md

 Steps to follow:

-1. Create your own Datase:
+1. Create your own Dataset:

 Follow the following steps to create your own dataset